 A recently published report from Autodesk titled Digital Sustainability: The Path to Net Zero for Design & Manufacturing and Architecture, Engineering, & Construction (AEC) Industries shows that the Nordic construction sector is in a healthy position with regards to sustainability and digital technology adoption, in relation to other European regions.

+In this piece we’ll take a brief look at the current environment for Nordic construction, the key stats from the report, and how technology can help accelerate sustainability.
 Firstly, let’s take a look at some of the positive highlights of the report:

 - The Nordics is the most mature region for sustainability, compared to Benelux, UK and Ireland.